Aqidah: Six articles of belief

-The sixth point made it into the creed because of the first theological controversy in Islam.
+The sixth point was included in the creed because of the first theological controversy in Islam.
 Although not connected with the Sunni-Shiʿi controversy about the succession, the majority of Twelver Shiʿites do not stress God's limitless power (qadar), but rather His boundless justice (ʿadl) as the sixth point of belief – this does not mean that Sunnis deny His justice, or Shiʿites negate His power, just that the emphasis is different.

-In Sunni and Shia view, having Iman literally means having belief in the six articles.
+In Sunni and Shia views, having Iman literally means believing in the six articles.

 Tawhid

-Tawhid ("doctrine of Oneness") is the concept of monotheism in Islam.
-It is the religion's most fundamental concept and holds that God (Allah) is one (aḥad) and unique (wāḥid), and the only worthy of worship comparable to Jewish and Christian view on God, while worshipping something else is considered idolatry.